Junior Morias: King's Lynn Town

 On 25 June 2021, it was announced that he had signed with King's Lynn Town of the National League.

 Dagenham & Redbridge

 On 11 November 2021, Morias joined fellow National League side, Dagenham & Redbridge for an undisclosed fee.

 Morias won the National League Player of the Month Award for April 2022 having scored six goals in six matches, including a twelve minute hat-trick against Barnet.

 Notts County

 On 15 March 2023, Morias signed for National League second-placed side Notts County for an undisclosed fee.

+In February 2025, Morias joined National League side Woking on loan for the remainder of the season.

+He scored two goals on his second appearance for the club against his former team Dag & Red.

+Yeovil Town

+On 5 August 2025, Morias signed for National League side Yeovil Town on a one-year contract.

 Style of play

 Morias is a forward with an explosive shot.